wang-bin/fvp/README.md

 ## How to Use

-Add 2 lines in your video_player examples
+`flutter pub add fvp` then add 2 lines in your video_player examples

 ```dart
 import 'package:fvp/fvp.dart';